 Step Up to the Mic!

 My first step was to buy a microphone.
 You’ll find a lot of different mics out there, ranging from cheap to crazy expensive.
 But again, we’re keeping it simple.
-I bought the Yeti from Blue Microphones, which is pretty much the go-to for DIY voice recording.
+I bought the Yeti from Blue Microphones, which has been a go-to for DIY voice recording.
 It’s usually around a hundred bucks, though you can find it on sale for about eighty, at times.
 It plugs right into your laptop’s USB port and connects to your software.
 The Yeti offers excellent sound quality for the money.
 TIP!
-When looking at the Yeti on Amazon, try clicking through all the various color options…some of the colors are cheaper than others, even though it’s the same mic!
+When looking at the Yeti on Amazon, try clicking through all the various color options…some colors are cheaper than others, even though it’s the same mic!

 You’ll also want to pick up a boom stand, a wind guard and a pop filter.
 The stand will hold your mic, and the filters will help keep any unwanted room sounds and mouth popping noises from infiltrating your audio.

 DIY Sound Studio

 You will need to find a dead space in your room to record.
 Unless you’re a musician, you probably don’t have a sound studio in your home, but not to fear.
 You have a closet, I assume?
 Great!
 Just pull out some of the hanging clothes, set up a small end table for your laptop and your mic, and voila!
 Home made studio.
 This is why having a laptop is pretty much essential.